 Enter the angle in revolutions below to get the value converted to seconds of arc.

-To convert a revolution measurement to a second of arc measurement, multiply the angle by the following conversion ratio: 1,296,000 seconds of arc/revolution.
+To convert a measurement in revolutions to a measurement in seconds of arc, multiply the angle by the following conversion ratio: 1,296,000 seconds of arc/revolution.

 Since one revolution is equal to 1,296,000 seconds of arc, you can use this simple formula to convert:

-The angle in seconds of arc is equal to the revolutions multiplied by 1,296,000.
+The angle in seconds of arc is equal to the angle in revolutions multiplied by 1,296,000.